Ramachandran Unnithan

 Kalamandalam Ramachandran Unnithan is a Kathakali exponent from Kerala, India.
 He received several awards including the Sangeet Natak Akademi Award 2016.
 His biography titled Kachaiyum Mizhukkum was published in 2015.

 Biography

-Ramachandran Unnithan was born on 1951 March 8, at Ezhukon Placott House in Kottarakkara, Kollam district to Vasu Pillai and Gomatiamma.
+Ramachandran Unnithan was born on 1951 March 8, at Ezhukon Placott House in Kottarakkara, Kollam district, to Vasu Pillai and Gomatiamma.
 Karithra Vasupillai taught him the basics of Kathakali.
-Then he studied Kathakali at Kerala Kalamandalam from 1962 to 1975 and passed the 6 year Diploma and 2 year Post Graduate Diploma.
-In Kalamandalam Unnithan studied Kathakali under noted Kathakali artists like Karipra Vasu Pillai, Kalamandalam Ramankutty Nair, Kalamandalam Gopi and Sadanam Krishnan Kutty.
-He expertise is in Thadi role in the Kathakali.
-In his autobiography, Unnithan recalls that one of his mentors, Sri Sadanam Krishnan Kutty, advised him to focus on role of Thadi.
+He studied Kathakali at Kerala Kalamandalam from 1962 to 1975 and passed the 6 year Diploma and 2 year Post Graduate Diploma.
+In Kalamandalam Unnithan studied Kathakali under Kalamandalam Ramankutty Nair, Kalamandalam Gopi and Sadanam Krishnan Kutty.
+He is an exit in the Thadi role in the Kathakali.
+In his autobiography Unnithan said that one of his mentors, Sadanam Krishnan Kutty, advised him to focus on role of Thadi.
 His most popular roles are Mannan in Lavanasuravadham (Ramayana) and Bharata Malayan in Nizhal kuth (Mahabharata).

 He lives in Vettikattiri in Thrissur district.